 Fueled by their successes in the water and their new identities as environmentally conscious surfers, our students get stoked on life.
 They begin to see brighter possible futures and set higher goals for themselves.
 They aspire to become good citizens, role models, and potential community leaders.
-The role of Junior Mentor is one of the first goals many of them set.
+Becoming a Junior Mentor is one of the first goals many of them set.

 Junior Mentors are former Spirit Sessions students who demonstrate strong leadership potential and are positive role models for their peers.
 Junior Mentors are paid staff members who help run Spirit Sessions and are in charge of managing all materials, distributing rash guards, recording attendance, taking photos and leading beach cleanups.
 They play a crucial role, serving as liaisons between staff members, mentors and youth.
 According to our youth, the title itself represents highly desirable status among our students, and the pay is considered a secondary bonus.

 To become a Junior Mentor, students are usually nominated by current Junior Mentors and mentors and approved by staff.
 Candidates are invited to return to Spirit Sessions as unpaid Junior Mentor Interns to complete a 40-hour internship where they are trained by Junior Mentors.
 Junior Mentor Interns must learn the job and be consistently responsible and prove they can be depended on before they are promoted to Junior Mentor.

 Junior Mentors and Interns also participate in program development, fundraising activities, and community outreach and speaking opportunities.
 Junior Mentors and Interns are first-tier candidates for job referrals to other employers.

 Our youth are rich in experience in overcoming challenges.
 Many have survived homelessness, poverty, have battled and overcome addictions, and are in the throes of substantial changes.
 They learn that their experiences make them strong and that they can teach and inspire others.